 Under various federal, state and local environmental laws, ordinances and regulations, a current or previous owner or operator of real property may be liable for the costs of removal or remediation of hazardous or toxic substances on, under or in that real property.
-These laws often impose liability whether or not the owner or operator knew of, or was responsible for, the presence of hazardous or toxic substances may be substantial.
+These laws often impose liability whether or not the owner or operator knew of, or was responsible for, the presence of hazardous or toxic substances.
+The costs of investigation, removal or remediation of hazardous or toxic substances may be substantial.
 In addition, the presence of hazardous or toxic substances, or the failure to remedy environmental hazards properly, may adversely affect the owner's or operator's ability to sell or rent affected real property or to borrow money using affected real property as collateral.